This page is in progress -

 Transcribe Text When Necessary

-It may be required for some images to have text, such as with titles and callouts.
-This should be acceptable as long as the text is fully transcribed in the image description.
+It may be required for some images to contain text.
+For example, if the image is a diagram with titles and labels.
+Including text in these types of images should be acceptable as long as the text is fully transcribed in the image description.

 Sometimes, screen readers can detect text in an image through text recognition artificial intelligence (AI).
-However, this isn’t necessarily a universal experience, and you cannot control the order in which the screen reader reads the text.
+However, this isn’t necessarily a universal experience.
+The screen reader might also read the text out of order or miss important context that you want your audiences to know.
+For that reason, a transcription of the text is more effective.

 How to Test This